massgravel/massgrave.dev/kms38.md

 -   How to use it?
 Please find the instructions [here](index.html#Download__How_to_use_it).

--   This activation method activates Windows 10/11 and Windows Server (14393 and later builds), until 19 January 2038 03:14:07 UTC.
+-   This activation method activates Windows 10/11 and Windows Server (14393 and later builds), until January 19, 2038, 03:14:07 UTC.

 -   This activation method does not store any files on the system.

 -   This activation method works offline.

--   Unlike HWID and Online KMS activation option, KMS38 does not match with any official activation method.
+-   Unlike HWID and Online KMS activation options, KMS38 does not match with any official activation method.

 ------------------------------------------------------------------------